Last Updated 5 March 2020

 Given the resources that went into their development, it’s no surprise that Mips helmets commanded a three-figure price when they were originally launched a few years ago.

-Here are three mips helmets which cover a range of price points:
+Here are some mips helmets which cover a range of price points:

 You wear a helmet to mitigate the worst consequences of suffering a bicycle accident – brain injury.
 If you want to maximise protection while still retaining the airy comfort of the modern bike lid, consider Mips.